near/near-cli-rs/docs/GUIDE.en.md

             </a>
             </details>

-    - _sign-with-ledger - Sign the transaction with a ledger_
+    - _sign-with-ledger - Sign the transaction with Ledger Nano device_

         This option involves signing the created transaction using a ledger.